Classification of critically fixed anti-Thurston maps: Topological Tischler graphs and Schottky maps

+As discussed, both maps $\Phi$ and $\Psi$ are canonically defined, i.e., independent of the choices made in the constructions.
+Furthermore, \Cref{prop:schottky-uniqueness} implies that $\Psi$ is injective, and Corollary~\ref{cor:crit-fixed-schottky} shows that $\Psi \circ \Phi = \id_{\cF_d}$.
+It follows that $\Phi$ and $\Psi$ are bijections and are inverses of each other, so we have proved the following result.

-\begin{theorem} There is a one-to-one correspondence between equivalence classes of unobstructed topological Tischler graphs and M\"obius conjugacy classes of critically fixed anti-rational maps.
-More precisely, for every $d \ge 2$, the map $\Psi: \cG_d \to \cF_d$ is a bijection with inverse $\Psi^{-1} = \Theta$. \end{theorem} \begin{proof} Corollary~\ref{cor:schottky-uniqueness} shows that $\Psi$ is injective, and Theorem~\ref{thm:crit-fixed-schottky} shows that $\Psi \circ \Theta = \id$.
-This implies both that $\Psi$ is surjective, and that $\Psi^{-1} = \Theta$. \end{proof}
+\begin{theorem} There is a canonical one-to-one correspondence between isomorphism classes of unobstructed reduced topological Tischler graphs and Möbius conjugacy classes of critically fixed anti-rational maps.
+More precisely, for every $d \ge 2$, the map $\Psi: \cG_d \to \cF_d$ is a bijection with inverse $\Psi^{-1}=\Phi$. \end{theorem}